sebgone/MediumProjects/Bicycle Electric Shifter/README.md

 ## Application:
 System consist of mcu unit, servomechanism, hall sensors, power distribution, main screen and shifter screen with controll butons, RTC circuit, modified front and rear derailleur.
-System enables to fast electronic gear shift, callibration all gears, display main information about bike and the battery supply is also connect to dynmo which cause system autonomic.
+System enables to fast electronic gear shift, callibration all gears, display main information about bike and the battery supply is also connect to dynamo which cause system autonomic.

 ## specificaton:
 * Hardware: